gen-yume/KymiraChallenges/README.md

 Each challenge is provided as a self-contained folder.
 Each folder provides a docker-compose file, allowing Kymira to set up a container and run the workload within the container when evaluating an assistant+workload implementation.

+## Job Specs
+Kymira requires that each job be defined using a YAML-based specification so that Kymira executors understand how to handle the job.
+These specifications are normally provided via the Kymira UI, but are also defined within this repository as `job.yml` files in each challenge's folder for demonstration purposes.
+An `example-job-spec.yml` file is also present in the root folder of this repository, which contains a highly commented version of the `two-sum` challenge's `job.yml` file.